First Time Renting or Buying in a Park

 You are not only in a resort you are in a 'community'.
 And a community that really does have some of that 'small town America' feel.

-The park model trailers are set up in a way that looks and feels very permanent, and really almost is.
+The park models are set up in a way that looks and feels very permanent, and really almost is.
 The driveway, patio, storage shed, and maybe an Arizona Room and even small garden area all add to the feeling of a more permanent residence.

 The lots for more mobile units are usually similar.
 Some will even have a storage shed and/or something similar to an Arizona room to add living space.

 Many of the facilities in your home are also available in the trailers but some of it is outside or down the street.
-As described in the section about the trailers your living space really extends to the outside and beyond.
+As described in the section about the park models your living space really extends to the outside and beyond.
 The pool and hot tub are down the street instead of in the backyard.
 The craft area, woodworking shop, laundry, music room, and other facilities are there for your use but just not in your house or yard.

 About the Parks

 Important - Resident-Owned vs Privately Owned Parks

-Before doing any park shopping make sure you understand the differences, advantages, and disadvantages of choosing a trailer park that is resident-owned or one that is privately owned. (see the section on private vs resident-owned trailer parks)
+Before doing any park shopping make sure you understand the differences, advantages, and disadvantages of choosing a trailer park that is resident-owned or one that is privately owned. (see the section on private vs resident-owned parks)

 Parks for Snowbirds

 The whole focus of this site is the experience of living in a 55+ age restricted Park in a warmer climate through the winter months.

 There are literally hundreds of these parks in the state of Arizona offering a wide array of amenities and lifestyle experiences.
 But there are also some important differences.

 The size of the park is a primary determining factor.
-The parks range considerably in size from the very smallest of maybe 25 trailer lots to parks with 2,000 spaces.
+The parks range considerably in size from the very smallest of maybe 25 lots to parks with 2,000 spaces.

 It doesn't mean there is anything wrong with a smaller park but naturally the larger parks can afford more activities, amenities, and central facilities.